TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Related Work

 \section{Related Work}

 Conventional MVS methods can be categorized into four types, voxel based approaches~\cite{Volumetric, Ulusoy_2017_CVPR}, deformable polygonal meshes based approaches~\cite{Silhouette, Preserving}, patch based approaches~\cite{Locher_2016_CVPR, Collections} and depth maps based approaches~\cite{Schonberger_2016_CVPR, COLMAP}.
 Voxel based approaches enclose the scene with a bounding box and divide it into voxel grids.
 Polygonal meshes based approaches rely on a trusted initialization guess to iteratively improve accuracy.
-Patch based approaches deem the scene to be small patches, which commonly require postprocessing.
-Depth map based approaches progressively estimate corresponding depth maps and require fusion for point cloud generation.
+Patch based approaches require the textured surface to generate reliable 3D patches, which usually result in semi-dense reconstruction results for low-textured surface.
+Depth map based approaches progressively estimate corresponding depth maps and then perform the depth fusion for point cloud generation.
 Here we only review related depth maps based approaches and discuss methods concerned with PatchMatch Multi-View Stereo and Superpixel.

-Deep-learning based MVS methods~\cite{MAR-MVS, EPP-MVSNet, DELS-MVS, Vis-MVSNet, GBi-Net} that train learnable cost volumes and 3D regularization for reconstruction have also been proposed.
+Deep-learning based MVS methods~\cite{MAR-MVS, EPP-MVSNet, DELS-MVS, Vis-MVSNet} that train learnable cost volumes and 3D regularization for reconstruction have also been proposed.
 Yao et al.~\cite{MVSNet, Rec-MVS} introduced a novel architecture featuring learnable cost volume through a 3D regularization strategy and further regularized cost along the depth direction via the GRU.
 Gu et al.~\cite{Cas-MVSNet} further proposed a cascaded refinement framework with a coarse-to-fine strategy to enhance robustness in reconstruction.
 Xu and Tao~\cite{PVSNet} designed a visibility network for prediction of neighboring images and an anti-noise training strategy for disturbing views.
+Furthermore, Xu et al.~\cite{SMU-MVSNet} exploits suppositional mesh for unsupervised MVS, significantly improving reconstruction through single-view occlusion reasoning and geometric consistency enforcement.
+Moreover, Xu et al.~\cite{AGG-CVCNet} introduces a self-supervised MVS method that utilizes a geometry-guided cost volume completion technique to enhance depth map accuracy.
 However, their growing complexity of network architectures requires a large amount of training data and can be prone to degradation on target domains that are distributed differently from the training set.